etlbox/etlbox.website/newdoks/content/en/docs/control-flow/about.md

 ### Configure a task

 But there is more.
 Let's assume you want to count the rows on a pretty big table, a "normal" row count perhaps would take some time.
-So RowCount has a property called `QuickQueryMode`.
+So RowCount has a property called `QuickQueryMode` (which will only be quick on SqlServer).
 If set to true, a sql statement that queries the partition tables is then executed.

 ```C#
 RowCountTask task = new RowCountTask("demotable")